aldrichch/CV/README.md

 # Experiences and Projects (Feb 2022)

 ## Aboutme
-I'm a junior data scientist with 1+ years of experience in project work and internship with an educational background in business administration (finance and marketing).
+I'm a junior data scientist with 1+ years of experience in project work and internship with an educational background in business administration.
 Experienced in academic research and data science.

 ## Education